Synedh/showdown-battle-bot/README.md

 For the unkowns informations (enemy's team), moves are filled thanks to a file take from source code where moves and pokemons are listed.
 See [data](data/) forlder for more informations.

-Bot's brain, the IA.
+Bot's brain, the AI.
-At the moment I write theses lines, the IA is static.
+At the moment I write theses lines, the AI is static.
 It means if you put the bot in the same situation X times, it will act the same way X times.
 On each turn, a player (here, the bot) has the choice between switch and use a move.
 To choose the move, the bot "just" calculate the efficiency of each move based on base power, stats, typechart, items and abilities.
 To choose a pokemon to switch, the bot will parse every of its pokemons and calculate its efficiency based on speed and moves power (same calculus as the above one).